xregistry/spec/core/spec.md

 The abstract processing logic would be:
 - For each `?filter` query parameter, find all entities that satisfy all expressions for that `filter`.
+Each will result in a sub-tree of entities.
-- After processing all individual `?filter` query parameters, combine those individual results into one result set and remove any duplicates - adjusting any collection `url` and `count` values as needed.
+- After processing all individual `?filter` query parameters, combine those sub-trees into one result set and remove any duplicates - adjusting any collection `url` and `count` values as needed.

 The format of `EXPRESSION` is: